MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/find-hardware-submission.md

 ## Keyword Search

 You can search for drivers by driver attributes using the keyword search.
 When you type an ampersand (**\@**) in the search box, the dashboard displays a list of the usable attributes.
 As you enter text after the ampersand, the list narrows to match the criteria.
 Query format (@ParameterName: “”) will be populated on selecting the search parameter and should not be modified.
 You should only enter the search phrases within quotes(“”).
-Search phrases can be simple phrases or suffixed with an ampersand (**\***) when using a text search parameter.
+Search phrases can be simple phrases or suffixed with the wildcard character (**\***) when using a text search parameter.
 For example, to search for drivers  by operating system codes use **@OperatingSystemCode:"Windows 10 RS4 Client x64"** or **@OperatingSystemCode:"Windows 10 RS4\*"**

 ![Screenshot of the Drivers page in the hardware dashboard, with an ampersand entered into the text box.
 A list of available attributes shows under the ampersand.](images\ampersand-search.png)